 I. Policy Statement:

-The State University of New York College at Oneonta (“college”) is committed to ensuring that our students, faculty, and staff can learn and work in an environment that is free from nepotism, harassment, exploitation, and conflicts of interest.
-The college is also committed to promoting fairness in grading, evaluation, and career opportunities.
-In order to achieve this, it is vital that all college personnel maintain professional boundaries with students, and with employees over whom there is or will be a supervisory relationship.
+The State University of New York at Oneonta (“university”) is committed to ensuring that our students, faculty, and staff can learn and work in an environment that is free from nepotism, harassment, exploitation, and conflicts of interest.
+The university is also committed to promoting fairness in grading, evaluation, and career opportunities.
+In order to achieve this, it is vital that all university personnel maintain professional boundaries with students, and with employees over whom there is or will be a supervisory relationship.

-Because inherent power differentials exist, professional staff or other college personnel are prohibited from entering romantic relationships with students for whom such staff or personnel have current supervisory, instructional or other professional responsibility.
+Because inherent power differentials exist, professional staff or other university personnel are prohibited from entering romantic relationships with students for whom such staff or personnel have current supervisory, instructional or other professional responsibility.

-Consensual romantic relationships between professional staff or other college personnel and any students for whom such staff or personnel have no current supervisory, instructional or other professional responsibility are strongly discouraged.
-It is understood that any intimate activity between SUNY Oneonta professional staff/other college personnel and another employee or a student/graduate student shall never take place while the SUNY Oneonta professional staff/other college personnel is on duty or on campus.
+Consensual romantic relationships between professional staff or other university personnel and any students for whom such staff or personnel have no current supervisory, instructional or other professional responsibility are strongly discouraged.
+It is understood that any intimate activity between SUNY Oneonta professional staff/other university personnel and another employee or a student/graduate student shall never take place while the SUNY Oneonta professional staff/other university personnel is on duty or on campus.
 In regard to SUNY Oneonta Police, such relations shall also never occur while the officer is in uniform.

-In the case of pre-existing relationships, professional staff or other college personnel shall be required to recuse themselves from any evaluation of the student and from any activity or
+In the case of pre-existing relationships, professional staff or other university personnel shall be required to recuse themselves from any evaluation of the student and from any activity or

 Non-consensual relationships are always prohibited and may implicate other policies or laws.